-Wildlife Trainees (Conservation) North Buckinghamshire x2
+Wildlife Trainees (Conservation) North Buckinghamshire x 2

-The Berks, Bucks & Oxon Wildlife Trust is a membership-based voluntary organisation, managing 90 nature reserves, influencing land management and educating and encouraging all sectors of the community to care for local wildlife.
+The Berks, Bucks & Oxon Wildlife Trust (BBOWT) is a membership-based voluntary organisation, managing 90 nature reserves, influencing land management and educating and encouraging all sectors of the community to care for local wildlife.

-As a Trainee you will gain employer-valued practical experience of conservation techniques, ranging from scrub clearance and vegetation management to maintenance of site infrastructure and helping to manage our livestock.
-You will take part in a varied training programme, tailored to your role (including outdoor first aid certification, and for those electing to commit to 12 months, NPTC Chainsaw).
+As a trainee you will gain employer-valued practical experience of conservation techniques, ranging from scrub clearance and vegetation management to maintenance of site infrastructure and helping to manage our livestock.
+You will take part in a varied training programme, tailored to your role (including outdoor first aid certification and, for those electing to commit to 12 months, NPTC Chainsaw).
 You will have a dedicated mentor who will monitor your progress and help with personal development throughout your placement.
 Limited travel expenses are also available.

 Applicants should have a keen interest in UK wildlife conservation, a good level of physical fitness, and be willing to supervise and lead volunteers.
 Relevant volunteering experience is desirable; please see the Role Description for a full list of essential and desirable criteria.

 Hours: A commitment of 3 days per week for 6 or 12 months is essential.
 Trainee days are Tuesday, Wednesday and Thursday, 8.30 am - 4.30 pm.
 Please note that these are voluntary positions.

 Closing date: Friday 28th February 2020, 9am

 Interviews: Friday 6th March 2020 at Meadow Farm, near Blackthorn, Bicester (OX25 1TW)

 Start Date (this may be negotiable under special circumstances): Within one month of interview

 To apply please complete the application form and return it to email@example.com.
 CVs will not be accepted.
 Please note that only applicants invited to interview will be notified.
 Please specify your preferred location on the application form.